Mark Hedley

 Sir Mark Hedley, DL (born 23 August 1946) is a British retired judge.
 He was a Justice of the High Court from 2002 to 2013.

 Early life and education

 Hedley was born on 23 August 1946 in London, England.
-He was brought up in Africa.
 He was educated at Framlingham College, then an all-boys private school.
 He studied law at the University of Liverpool, graduating with a Bachelor of Laws (LLB) degree.

 Legal career

 Hedley was called to the bar at Gray's Inn in 1969 and made a bencher in 2002.
 He was appointed a Recorder in 1988 and a circuit judge for the Northern Circuit in 1992.
 On 11 January 2002, he was appointed a High Court judge, receiving the customary knighthood, and assigned to the Family Division.
 He retired on 10 January 2013.

 Ecclesiastical career

 Since 1975, Hedley has been a Reader (licensed lay minister) of the Church of England.
 In 2002, he was appointed Chancellor of the Anglican Diocese of Liverpool.
 In August 2024 a BBC investigation revealed that Hedley had made Decisions in his role as Deputy President of Tribunals which meant that complaints against a priest were not able to be examined fully under the Clergy Discipline Measure.
 Hedley wrote in his Decision: "I think it could be proved that the respondent had some non-consensual homosexual relations with the complainant."
 However, he declined to send the case to a tribunal because he did not think it was possible to prove that the alleged victim was under the age of 18.